tiagoquin/mlg20-pw3/README.md

 ## Goal

 > You will be provided with a database of vowels spoken by men, women and children (of 3, 5 and 7 years old).
 The task will be to train artificial neural networks to recognize the speaker having produced the given sounds and evaluate its performance (e.g., by crossvalidation).

+> 0. For each of the following experiments, provide a brief description of the number of observations of each class, the features being used to train the model, the procedure (explain) for selecting the final model (e.g., use the model_building.ipynb notebook), the description of the final model and its evaluation (i.e., provide the cross-validation results, the confusion matrix and the F-score).
+Comment your results.

 ## Protocol